Violeta Ayala: Film career

+Ayala's feature directorial debut, the highly controversial documentary Stolen (2009), premiered internationally at the Toronto International Film Festival in September 2009.

 In 2015 Ayala made The Bolivian Case, a feature about a high profile case concerning three Norwegian teenage girls caught with 22 kg of cocaine in an airport in Bolivia.
 The film was shot in Cochabamba and Oslo, premiered in the Special Presentation Program at Toronto's Hot Docs Canadian International Documentary Festival in May 2015, has won an audience award at the Sydney Film Festival and was shortlisted for Platino Awards and Premios Fénix.

-Ayala's feature directorial debut, the highly controversial documentary Stolen (2009), that uncovers slavery in the Sahrawi refugee camps in south-western Algeria and in Western Sahara also premiered internationally at the Toronto International Film Festival in September 2009.
-The film accolades include Best Feature Doc at the 2010 Pan African Film Festival in Los Angeles,[28] Grand Prix at the 2010 Art of the Document Film Festival in Warsaw,[29] Golden Oosikar Best Doc at the 2010 Anchorage International Film Festival,[30] Best Doc at the 2010 African Film Festival in Nigeria,[31] Audience Award at the 2010 Amnesty International Film Festival in Montreal,[32] Best Film at the 2010 Festival Internacional de Cine de Cuenca in Ecuador[33] and many more.